lcarnegie/final_paper/README.md

 My workflow is one based, in part, on an open-source data science workflow devised by the legendary Rohan Alexander.

 ## Reproducing Graphs and Tables
 Here is a brief guide to reproducing my graphs and tables.
-Contact for more details

-1. Go to `paper/paper.qmd`
+1. Clone this repository to your computer.
-2. Install RStudio or any R language interpreter.
-Install the libaries indicated in the `setup` chunk at the top of `paper.qmd`
+2. Install RStudio (recommended), copy this repository to Posit Cloud (meh), or any other R language interpreter (not recommended).
+Install the libaries indicated in the `setup` chunk at the top of `paper\paper.qmd`.
-4. Navigate to any of the R chunks, denoted by {r some-title} (fig denotes a figure, tbl denotes a table)
+3. In `scripts`, run each of the files to get a sense of how I simulated, downloaded, cleaned, modeled, and tested my data.
-5. Copy and paste the code into your interpreter and run.
+4. Navigate to any of the R chunks in `paper.qmd` to run the code as I did.

 ## Statement on LLM usage